-Ankle protection – this will help to keep your feet secure in your boots, especially on the descent.
+This will help to keep your feet secure in your boots, especially on the descent.
 It will also help to keep your feet warm by trapping in heat and prevent small shards of rock from getting inside your boots on sections of scree.

-Waterproof – from the humid rain-forest to the ice covered summit, chances are you’ll need protecting from humidity and precipitation even in the dry seasons.
+From the humid rain-forest to the ice covered summit, chances are you’ll need protecting from humidity and precipitation even in the dry seasons.

 As any experienced hiker will tell you, once hiking boots get truly wet, it can take days for them to dry out.
 Something that just won’t be possible on the trail.
 Don’t risk ruining your trip, make sure that your boots are fully waterproof, not just water resistant.

-Medium weight – while the protection and stability offered by heavyweight mountaineering boots are ideal for Kilimanjaro, the weight can be an issue.
+While the protection and stability offered by heavyweight mountaineering boots are ideal for Kilimanjaro, the weight can be an issue.
 If possible try to find a medium weight boot that offers all the protection you need without being overly heavy.

 Remember, apart from the summit climb and some of the harder routes, climbing Mt Kilimanjaro is not that technically difficult.
 You’re much more likely to struggle with acclimatization problems and altitude sickness than the trek itself.

-Lugged rubber sole – for extra grip and traction across the different types of terrain that you’ll encounter, as well as helping you to navigate the way back down.
+For extra grip and traction across the different types of terrain that you’ll encounter, as well as helping you to navigate the way back down.
 Lugged rubber soles will also help to prevent you from slipping in rainy, damp conditions.